Bioelectronics: Significant applications

 Bioelectronics is used to help improve the lives of people with disabilities and diseases.
 For example, the glucose monitor is a portable device that allows diabetic patients to control and measure their blood sugar levels.
 Electrical stimulation used to treat patients with epilepsy, chronic pain, Parkinson's, deafness, Essential Tremor and blindness.
 Magnuss Berggren and colleagues created a variation of his OEIP, the first bioelectronic implant device that was used in a living, free animal for therapeutic reasons.
 It transmitted electric currents into GABA, an acid.
 A lack of GABA in the body is a factor in chronic pain.
 GABA would then be dispersed properly to the damaged nerves, acting as a painkiller.
-Vagus Nerve Stimulation (VNS) is used to activate the Cholinergic Anti-inflammatory Pathway (CAP) in the Vagus Nerve, ending in reduced inflammation in patients with diseases like arthritis.
+Vagus Nerve Stimulation (VNS) is used to activate the Cholinergic Anti-inflammatory Pathway (CAP) in the vagus nerve, ending in reduced inflammation in patients with diseases like arthritis.
 Since patients with depression and epilepsy are more vulnerable to having a closed CAP, VNS can aid them as well.
 At the same time, not all the systems that have electronics used to help improving the lives of people are necessarily bioelectronic devices, but only those which involve an intimate and directly interface of electronics and biological systems.

+Bioelectronics could be used to develop new label-free methods for monitoring cancer cell invasion and drug resistance.
+For example, the electrical resistance of cancer cells could be used to predict the effectiveness of cancer drugs and to identify drugs that are most likely to be effective against a particular type of cancer.

+Human tissue regeneration

+Human tissue, like most tissue in multicellular life, is known to be capable of regeneration.
+While tissue such as skin and even large organs such as the liver have been shown significant capacity for regeneration much of the adult body is thought to possess limited natural regenerative ability.
+Research in the field of regenerative medicine has identified that developmental bioelectricity can be used to stimulate and modify tissue growth beyond what naturally occurs with efforts to demonstrate its feasibility in mammals underway.
+Some researchers believe that future advancements could allow for the regeneration of organs or even entire limbs using bioelectronic devices providing the correct signals.